-Runner’s knee, also known as patellofemoral pain syndrome (PFPS) or anterior knee pain syndrome, is a common overuse injury that causes pain around or behind the patella.
+Runner’s knee, also known as patellofemoral pain syndrome (PFPS) or anterior knee pain, is a common overuse injury that causes pain around or behind your kneecap/patella.
 It often results from abnormal patellar tracking within the femoral groove, leading to irritation of the surrounding structures.
-This condition is frequently seen in runners, cyclists, and athletes who engage in repetitive knee flexion and extension.

-As the name suggests, running is the most common cause of runner’s knee, but it is also quite common in non-athletes.
+As the name suggests, running is often the cause of runner’s knee, but it is also quite common in non-athletes.
 Almost 25% of the world’s population have some form of knee pain, more specifically pain in the area of the kneecap.

 The anatomy of the patellofemoral joint